 - 5 – 5.4 watt solar system = $4.00 per watt = $18,000 – $21,600

 - 5 – 6.9 watt solar system = $3.75 per watt = $20,625 – $25,875

 - 0 – 15.0 watt solar system = $3.50 per watt = $24,500 – $52,500

 *These costs are based off financing solar panels, if you pay cash for solar, you can take off .50 cents per watt across the board.

 The Problem With Arizona Homes & Businesses

-When Arizona was developed, most settlers were using design plans based off east coast/midwest construction methods.
-These plans did not include 120 degree temperatures, dry air and always sunny days.
-Arizona homes and business are not built correctly for this hot/dry climate and most homes and facilities have major inefficient energy problems forcing them to purchase larger air conditioning units than they need.
-Most solar companies are going to try to sell you a large solar system based on your high energy and A/C usage, when more importantly you need to solve your high energy usage problem first.
+When Arizona was originally developed, most settlers were using design plans based off east coast/midwest construction methods.
+These plans did not include 120-degree temperatures, dry air and always sunny days.
+Arizona homes and business are not built correctly for this hot/dry climate, and most homes and facilities have major inefficient energy problems forcing them to purchase larger air conditioning units than they need.
+Most solar companies are going to try to sell you a large solar system based on your high energy and A/C usage when more importantly you need to solve your high energy usage problem first.